redxking/ThroneAndLibertyBot/README.md

 	•	Purpose: Sends inputs to the game to simulate bot actions.
 	•	Key Functions:
 	•	perform_action(action, window_title): Maps an action to a corresponding key or mouse event and sends it to the game window.
-	•	Includes a delay to prevent spamming.

 6. utilities/screen_capture.py

 	•	Purpose: Captures the game screen for processing and observation.
 	•	Key Function:
-	•	capture_game_window(): Captures the game window without including the title bar and resizes the image to match the observation space.
+	•	capture_game_window(): Captures the game window and resizes the image to match the observation space.

 7. utilities/health_bar_test.py

-	•	Purpose: Validates the detection of the player and enemy health bars.
+	•	Purpose: Validates the detection of player and enemy health bars.
 	•	Key Components:
-	•	Extracts and saves regions of interest (ROIs) for health bars to ensure coordinates are correct.
+	•	Extracts and saves regions of interest (ROIs) for health bars.
 	•	Displays the captured health bars for visual confirmation.

 8. main.py